Grubbly/Harbinger/README.md

 npm run start
 # This will reflect activity from the web application in electron
 ```

+Note: Make sure `npm run serve` finsihes executing before `npm run start` or else you will not see anything on the electron app.

 ### Frontend Run Commands
 ```